SamuelEarl/samuelearl/src/routes/blog/web-development/working-with-dates-in-javascript/+page.svelte.md

 Working with dates can get confusing.
 Depending on the time of day or the timezone in which your browser or server are located or whether you are working in a browser or in a Node.js environment, you could see different dates and times in the Date objects.
 Why is that?
 This page is an attempt to demystify the JavaScript Date object and to provide some solutions to this confusing mess.

 * UTC is a way to track time and it forms the basis for time zones (it is the successor to Greenwich Mean Time).
 ISO 8601 is a standardized format that is used for datetime objects and has this format: `2019-11-14T00:55:31.820Z` (https://stackoverflow.com/a/58848028).
-So you can think of UTC as a time zone and ISO as a standardized format for expressing dates and times.
+So you can think of UTC as a time zone and ISO as a standardized format for displaying dates and times.
 * Browsers and servers use timestamps based on where they are located, so you can get conflicting datetime stamps due to that fact.
 * You can use the `toISOString()` method to convert all datetime objects to UTC time in both your browser and on your server.
 The timezone for `toISOString()` is always UTC (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
 This will preserve the datetime and it can easily be converted to a Date object.
 See https://stackoverflow.com/a/35124409.
 * Make sure that servers only use and return a datetime in the standardized ISO 8601-format (https://stackoverflow.com/a/31453408).
 You can then convert date objects to local time in the browser, if necessary (https://stackoverflow.com/questions/6525538/convert-utc-date-time-to-local-date-time).
 This idea reminds me of the concept of having a single source of truth.
 For example, you can use ISO date strings as your single source of truth on the server and in your database and then convert those ISO strings to local time and to a specific format in a user's browser, if needed.